Last updated: June 26, 2026

 Disclosure and Verification

 This guide is written by the FORMLOVA development team.
-The Cursor connection steps were verified against Cursor's official Model Context Protocol documentation, Cursor's Settings documentation, the Model Context Protocol specification, and the FORMLOVA setup page on May 18, 2026, then walked through end to end against the live product before publication.
-Cursor's Settings UI labels (including the recent Tools & MCP rename), the Agent-mode constraint, and the configuration file paths can change on Cursor's side without notice; before adopting this workflow for production use, confirm the current state in the linked Cursor documentation.
+The Cursor connection steps were verified against Cursor's official Model Context Protocol documentation, Cursor's Settings documentation, the Model Context Protocol specification, Slack's MCP documentation, and the FORMLOVA setup page on June 26, 2026.
+The June 26 update used the 2026-06-23 Search Console 90-day export to strengthen Cursor IDE Slack MCP setup intent while keeping Slack workspace actions and FORMLOVA form operations separated.
+Cursor's Settings UI labels, the Agent-mode constraint, and the configuration file paths can change on Cursor's side without notice; before adopting this workflow for production use, confirm the current state in the linked Cursor documentation.